chef-boneyard/chef-rfc/rfc0001-resource-guard.md

     # And look, the not_if will run as an :i386 process because of the
     # architecture attribute for the parent resource which powershell_script
-    # anonymous guards will inherit from the enclosing resource
+    # anonymous resources will inherit from the enclosing resource
     powershell_script "set i386 execution policy" do
       architecture :i386
       code "set-executionpolicy remotesigned"